aesseff/Autisitic-Communication/README.md

 ## Subheader

-Check my project out on github.com
+This project is using HTML and CSS